 - The Company places utmost importance on thorough compliance.
 The Company defines "compliance" to mean that all Directors of the Board and employees comply with the laws, and behave in line with high ethical standards to gain the trust of society. - To secure thorough compliance, we will make sure that all Directors of the Board and employees are familiar with and fully understand the "Basic Policy Measures Relating to Compliance" and the "Code of Conduct Relating to Compliance." - The Compliance Committee including outside experts provides the Company with objective advice, supervision, and assessments regarding its compliance promotion system and activities.
 The Legal Dept. manages and promotes compliance activities which are developed across the Company through the "Compliance Promotion Meeting" that is attended by representatives from each division.
-Additionally, compliance-related internal auditing functions are secured via auditing by the Corporate Audit Dept. - The Company has independent Outside Directors of the Board to bring more objectivity, neutrality, and transparency to the Board of Directors in their function as supervisors of our business operations. - The Company rejects any relationships with antisocial forces or groups, and will respond to them resolutely and refuse their unreasonable demands in the future. - <General description of the status of operations of systems> - The Compliance Committee held meetings and responded to advice, supervision, and assessments provided regarding the Company's compliance measures, as well as issues that are reported to the meyasubako (helpline) sited at an outside law firm. - To increase the effectiveness of internal compliance activities, the Company distributes compliance guidebooks to Directors of the Board and employees, and ensures that they are familiar with and fully understand policies and standards. - Also, the Company periodically holds council meetings for promoting compliance among the members, who are elected from each division to promote compliance, internally develop compliance-related measures, and monitor the activities of each division. - To eliminate relationships with antisocial forces or groups, the Company incorporates a clause concerning the elimination of antisocial forces in all written agreements with domestic corporations. - 2) System for maintaining and managing information relating to Directors' performance of their duties
+Additionally, compliance-related internal auditing functions are secured via auditing by the Corporate Audit Dept. - The Company has independent Outside Directors of the Board to bring more objectivity, neutrality, and transparency to the Board of Directors in their function as supervisors of our business operations. - The Company rejects any relationships with antisocial forces or groups, and will respond to them resolutely and refuse their unreasonable demands in the future. - <General description of the status of operations of systems> - The Compliance Committee held meetings and responded to advice, supervision, and assessments provided regarding the Company's compliance measures, as well as issues that are reported to the meyasubako (helpline) sited at an outside law firm. - To increase the effectiveness of internal compliance activities, the Company distributes compliance guidebooks to Directors of the Board, Audit & Supervisory Board Members, and employees, and ensures that they are familiar with and fully understand policies and standards while reviewing the contents from time to time. - Also, the Company periodically holds council meetings for promoting compliance among the members, who are elected from each division to promote compliance, internally develop compliance-related measures, and monitor the activities of each division. - In association with the revision to the Whistleblower Protection Act, we have revised the rules for handling whistleblowing, expanded the scope of whistleblowers, strengthened whistleblower protection and strengthened the whistleblowing response framework and thoroughly explained this through in-house groupware, etc. - To eliminate relationships with antisocial forces or groups, the Company incorporates a clause concerning the elimination of antisocial forces in all written agreements with domestic corporations.

+2) System for maintaining and managing information relating to Directors' performance of their duties